james-school-lunatuna31/ShannonsCleaning/README.md

 All data transmissions secured via HTTPS.

-### Data State

-Use of state management tools like Redux to manage application state across different user interactions.

 ### HMI/HCI/GUI

-Detailed mock-ups of user interfaces ensuring the application is user-friendly and intuitive.
+Detailed mock-ups of user interfaces ensuring the application is user-friendly and intuitive. (available to design team on LucidChart)

 ## 8. Verification and Testing